COM 102 Orientation to the Communication & Media Arts Major 1 SH

 COM 219 Communication Ethics 3 SH

 Explore and assess issues of responsibility and ethical standards in the field of communication, in both mediated and face-to-face contexts.
 Goals of this course include recognition of ethical issues; stimulation of the moral imagination; development of critical/analytical skills, a sense of moral obligation, the ability to consider and speak competently on ethical issues in the field, and to tolerate disagreement.
 Every semester.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: Sophomore standing.
-Competency: Critical Thinking.
+Competency: Critical Thinking (CT).

 COM 230 History of Mass Media 3 SH

 Students will examine the origins, structure and functions of major forms of mass media such as print, the phonograph, radio, television, movies and computers.
 The interaction of media and culture will be stressed.
 Fall semester.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: Sophomore standing.
-Competency: Critical Thinking and Information Literacy.
+Competency: Critical Thinking (CT), Information Literacy (IL).

 COM 243 Broadcast Writing 3 SH

 An exploration of the principles and practice of writing for radio and television.
 Students will prepare a variety of written materials for presentation in both media.
 Alternate spring semesters.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: COM 146; a writing intensive (“W”) course with a “C” or higher.